Cais/bns-featured-tag/readme.txt

 * the plugin class `post-details` wraps the general meta details of the post, such as the Author, Categories, Tags, etc.
 * the overall plugin may also be wrapped in a widget "container" class, or id, specific to the theme itself such as (but not limited to): widget, sidebar, left, right, etc.

+As of version 1.9, you may create a custom stylesheet using the name `bnsft-custom-style.css`; and save it to the BNS Featured Tag plugin folder.
+Elements you add into this file will not be overwritten with future plugin updates.
 With the addition of the display Tag Description option an additional class was written into the plugin.
-To style the tag description displayed add the class 'bnsft-tag-desc' to your style.css file then use your choice of properties to style the text, for example:
+To style the category description displayed add the class 'bnsft-tag-desc' to your bnsft-custom-style.css file then use your choice of properties to style the text, for example:
+`
-`.bnsft-tag-desc {font-style: italic;}`
+.bnsft-tag-desc {font-style: italic;}
+`
 = Can I increase the maximum posts to display? =
 As of version 1.6.2 the Total Posts to Display is independent of the "posts per page" setting as set under Settings | Reading.